bg-write/chatGPT-cheatsheet/README.md

   - What about YouTube videos? ([Traversy](https://www.youtube.com/watch?v=o_joulYVndM))
 - Give me some ideas for an app that uses the geolocation API.
   - Tell me more about #3. ([Traversy](https://www.youtube.com/watch?v=o_joulYVndM))

 ---

+### Editing, Summarizing, and Translating Text

+- Correct this to standard English: [Paste in text you wish to correct]. ([OpenAI](#api-reference))
+- Summarize this for a second-grade student: [Paste in text you wish to summarize]. ([OpenAI](#api-reference))
+- Translate this into 1.
+French, 2.
+Spanish and 3.
+Japanese: What rooms do you have available? ([OpenAI](#api-reference))
+- Convert movie titles into emoji: Back to the Future, Batman, Transformers, and Star Wars. ([OpenAI](#api-reference))
+- A neutron star is the collapsed core of a massive supergiant star, which had a total mass of between 10 and 25 solar masses, possibly more if the star was especially metal-rich.[1]
+Neutron stars are the smallest and densest stellar objects, excluding black holes and hypothetical white holes, quark stars, and strange stars.[2]
+Neutron stars have a radius on the order of 10 kilometres (6.2 mi) and a mass of about 1.4 solar masses.[3]
+They result from the supernova explosion of a massive star, combined with gravitational collapse, that compresses the core past white dwarf star density to that of atomic nuclei.
+Tl;dr. ([OpenAI](#api-reference))
+- Create an analogy for this phrase: Questions are like arrows. ([OpenAI](#api-reference))
+- Convert this from first-person to third person (gender female): I decided to make a movie about Ada Lovelace. ([OpenAI](#api-reference))

+---